EdgarLozano185519/100-Days-of-Python/r1-log.md

 Today I learned about NumPy.
 This is a really neat library.
 I was able to learn how NumPy interprets images as arrays, how to manipulate arrays, how to learn information about these n-dimentional arrays, and how to use MatPlotLib to display these arrays as images.
 ### R1D75
 Today I analyzed data for movie sales.
 I also learned about Seaborn to generate scatterplots and bubble charts.
 I will be gone for a few days, but I am picking up from here next time.
+### R1D76
+Today I spent more time learning about the Create-React-App world.
+Not much Python today.
+Sorry.
+But I got married, so that's a great thing!
+### R1D77
+Today I wrote a program to watermark an image.
+It's a GUI that gives you an option to type text to be used as the watermark text, and it adds it to an image.
+It was a good refresher on Tkinter.